 - The world’s largest collection of McDonald’s toys belongs to a 60-year-old man in Pennsylvania.
 He has over 75,000 toys and other branded items in his collection.

-- McDonald’s gives out 1.5 billion toys in their Happy Meals every year.
+- McDonald’s gives out 1.5 billion Happy Meal toys every year.

 - The influential partnership between Disney and McDonald’s lasted for 10 years, starting in 1996 and ending in 2006.